-- pH (or soil reactivity) - Pollutants (including metals from previous sites of transported fill) - Micro-nutrient presence and availability to plants - Structure - Bulk density - Drainage (tested directly, as opposed to educated guesses based on texture and bulk density) - Presence and depth of surface organic layer - Differentiation of soil horizons below the surface - Sources of below-ground temperature anomaly (e.g., in soil over an underground building or parking garage).
+- pH (or soil reactivity) - Pollutants (including metals from previous sites of transported fill) - Micro-nutrient presence and availability to plants - Texture - Structure - Bulk density - Drainage (tested directly, as opposed to educated guesses based on texture and bulk density) - Presence and depth of surface organic layer - Differentiation of soil horizons below the surface - Sources of below-ground temperature anomaly (e.g., in soil over an underground building or parking garage). - Salvaged or imported soil shall meet the following specifications within reasonable variations and shall be free of phyto-toxic materials and viable seeds, rhizomes, or roots of state-listed noxious weeds.